ktseo41/texport/docs/PRD.md

 While Texport offers precision, it has some known limitations:

 - **Scattered Content**: Extracting text spread across multiple separate sections requires repeated manual actions for each part.
-- **Viewport Boundary Issues**: When an element extends beyond the current viewport, it can be difficult to visualize the exact boundaries (start/end) of the selection.
 - **Designed for Manual Precision**: As a human-driven tool, it is not suitable for large-scale automated data scraping across hundreds of pages.

 ## Key Features